 Non-Muslim expats may need to make some adjustments depending on the country they’re in.
 Office hours may change, while offices and government departments may be shut.
 In the United Arab Emirates, for example, the working day is two hours shorter than normal – for everyone.
 In some places, people may take a longer midday break and return to work after breaking their fast – particularly when Ramadan coincides with winter.
 Consequently, you may find that no one turns up to a weekly afternoon meeting or conference call.
 It’s a good idea to discuss whether meetings conflict with the prayer timings that fall during business hours, and to reschedule them for the mid-morning instead if necessary.

-Project managers may need to plan for and factor in delays.
+Project managers may need to plan for and factor in delays; it won’t hurt to adopt an empathetic leadership style.
 Anecdotal evidence abounds of cross-border teams facing tired staff, lowered productivity, missed deadlines, inflated budgets, time lost due to sick days, and more.
 With the fasting day stretching to nearly 15 hours in the Arab world (and longer in northern Europe and Canada), staying on course can be a challenge.

 I’m traveling in the Muslim world during Ramadan